Guenael/airspy-wsprd/README.md

 <h3>Basically, this application :</h3>
 - Perform a time alignment (2 mins)
 - Start the reception using the AirSpy lib
-- Decimate the IQ data (2.5Msps to 375 sps)
+- Decimate the IQ data (ex.
+2.5Msps to 375 sps)
 - Decode WSPR signal
 - Push the spots on WSPRnet
 - Loop...